 To qualify for a LendingClub personal loan, you must be at least 18 years old, have a bank account and be a U.S. citizen, permanent resident or be living in the U.S. on a long-term visa.

 You can see what rates you might qualify for within minutes on the LendingClub website by checking if you’re prequalified.

 If you prequalify for a loan through LendingClub, you may receive multiple loan offers.
 If you choose a loan offer, you’ll complete an online application.
 At this point in the application process, you’ll need to provide some additional details.

 - Address verification, with a photo ID or utility bill

 From there, LendingClub will work on finding investors to back your loan.
-If it’s approved, you should receive your money via direct deposit into your bank account within four business days.
+If it’s approved, you may receive your money via direct deposit into your bank account in as little as four business days.

 If this personal loan isn’t right for you, consider these options

 If you’re not sure if a LendingClub personal loan is right for you, you might want to consider these alternatives.